IRELAND

 Other benefits

-Carer’s Support Grant: among the other benefits available to carers is a Carer’s Support Grant of €1,700 – an annual payment made to recipients of either Carer’s Allowance or Carer’s Benefit.
-The Support Grant is paid automatically each June to the recipients of the above benefits by the Department of Employment Affairs and Social Protection and can be used as the recipient wishes (and not necessarily to buy respite care, as reflected in the change of name in 2016 of the grant from Respite Care Grant).
+Carer’s Support Grant: amongthe other benefits available to carers is a Carer’s Support Grant of €2,000 (in 2025), an annual payment made to recipients of either Carer’s Allowance or Carer’s Benefit.
+The Support Grant is paid automatically each June to the recipients of the above benefits by the Department of Employment Affairs and Social Protection and can be used as the recipient wishes (and not necessarily to buy respite care, as reflected in the change of name in 2016 of the grants from Respite Care Grant).
 In addition, carers assessed as ineligible for Carers Allowance due to exceeding the means test can also apply for the grant.

 Carers GP Visit Card: Since September 2018 all carers in receipt of Carers Allowance or Carers Benefit are entitled to a Carers GP Visit Card which allows them to visit their GP free of charge.